 Shut off valve, and close main tank valve.
 Disconnect the carbonation cap by pulling the end ring back similar to garden hose connector.

 You can flavour prior to carbonation or after.
-I usually add flavourings after.
+I usually add flavourings afterward or you can buy flavour syrups as well.
 My tank is a 10lb and lasts me about 1 year.
 For filling I go to a fire extinguisher refill depot.
 You can check your local area for gas suppliers.
 It costs me about $15 for a fill.
+Once set up, it really has ease of use.

 There are no added salts or chemicals but still has the refreshing bubbles.
-It’s a great way to break the diet pop habit!
+It’s a great way to break the diet pop habit and make cocktails!
 Plain and simple.
 ‘No truck is expending gas to haul huge tonnage of bottles of bubbly around, using less plastic bottles, and some excess $$ for other projects.